cetic/fadi/USERGUIDE.md

 <a href="https://www.adminer.org/" alt="adminer"><img src="doc/images/logos/adminer.png" width="200px" /></a>

-First, setup the datalake by creating a table in the postgresql database.
+First, setup the datalake by creating a table in the PostgreSQL database.

 To achieve this you need to:

-* Head to the adminer interface
+* Head to the Adminer interface

   * if you want to create a **Traefik ingress**, you can follow this [guide](doc/REVERSEPROXY.md#2-configure-the-various-services-to-use-traefik)
   * else, you can use a port-forwarding to access the interface: `kubectl port-forward service/fadi-adminer 8081:80` and can access Adminer from your browser at [http://localhost:8081](http://localhost:8081)